-⚠️ If you’re the admin of a Mastodon server, you might have noticed a server setting called “content cache retention period”.
+⚠️ If you’re the admin of a Mastodon server, you might have noticed a server setting called “Remote content retention period” (also known as “content cache retention period” on older versions of Mastodon).
 Do NOT put any numbers in this, just leave it blank!

 What happens if I put numbers in there?